dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-alter-the-typography-of-text.md

  ![Screenshot: Text element with default typography](./media/textelement-typog-default.png "TextElement_Typog_Default")

-## Example 2: To show how to set typographic property of text programmatically
+## Example to show how to set typographic property of text programmatically

  The following example shows how to set the <xref:System.Windows.Controls.TextBox.Typography%2A> property programmatically.